 Your customers don’t want to deal with the wrong order being delivered.
 They’re also not fond of billing mistakes, provisioning delays, or late shipments.
 Of course, you don’t want them to deal with any of these things either!
 Order entry software can help you make sure that you are filling the right orders without mistakes and delivering on your customer purchases as soon as possible.
 With the right software, you can do all of that while you lower operational costs.

-Order management software (OMS) coordinates the business processes and document workflow involved in delivering goods and services to customers.
-Order management software provides both internal instructions for order fulfillment and enables the creation of customer facing order documentation such as shipping notices and invoices.
+Order entry software coordinates the business processes and document workflow involved in delivering goods and services to customers.
+Order entry software provides both internal instructions for order fulfillment and enables the creation of customer facing order documentation such as shipping notices and invoices.

 |Order status tracking||Order status tracking provides visibility into the position of orders in the order fulfillment process and allows sales staff to communicate expected delivery timeframes|